Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 <!--Investment in cycling infrastructure growth in bicycle commuting: what's the link? -->
 <!--How to increase cycling locally?
 Exploring the impact of investment, demographics and road safety in England between 2001 and 2011-->
 <!--How to increase cycling locally?
 Exploring the changing distribution of cycle in England between 2001 and 2011-->

-A geographical exploration of the factors associated with changes in bicycle commuting in England between 2001 and 2011
+How to 'make cycling soar': A geographical exploration of the factors associated with changes in bicycle commuting in England between 2001 and 2011
 ========================================================

+Bicycle commuting offers a range of health benefits now and in the future.
+In the short term, cycling to work is an important source of exercise for an increasingly sedentary population.
+Longer term health benefits may arise through reduced levels of climate change and dependence on fossil fuels.
+Despite the strength of evidence about these benefits, there is still a dearth of geographical information about the environmental factors and local policies that are effective.
+This paper processes data from the 2001 and 2011 UK Census to calculate the dependent variable:
+*change* in the proportion of commuters cycling to work across England's 324 Local Authorities.
+Data on average income, cycle paths, safety and central government spending on cycling were used to explain variation in the dependent variable.
+Average income, investment and a low proportion of commuters driving to work in 2001 were significant in explaining cycle uptake.
+The findings
+will be of use to policy makers looking for an evidence base on which to allocate future cycling investments, including the need to focus more on low-income areas.

+Keywords: cycling, bicycle commuting, geographic variation.

 # Introduction
 During the early years of the 21st century